CoLuiza/django-admin-no-more-blue/README.rst

 Django admin - No more blue
 ===========================
 Django admin - no more blue is a Django app that let you choose a skin for your django admin.
 You can let your users to set their favorite theme on the session or you can choose to statically set the theme for the entire application.
+With a variations of fruity themes you can now set a unique skin for your Django.

+Color your environments!
+It's easier not to break something into production now.

 Show me how to use it
 ---------------------